r0b0/debian-installer/README.md

 ## Instructions

  1. Download our live image
- 2. Boot the live image and login as user `live` with password `live`
+ 2. Write the image to a USB flash drive and boot it
- 3. **Edit the file /installer.sh - especially the `DISK` variable containing name of the disk drive you want to install to**
- 4. Start the installer from the desktop and follow the prompts
+ 3. Start the installer icon from the desktop and fill in the form in the browser and press the big _Install_ button
- 8. You will be interactively prompted for LUKS passphrase, root password and user password
- 9. The installer will inform you before each step and ask to confirm by pressing Enter.
-Press Ctrl+C if you are unsure and re-start the script after you investigate.
-It should pick up roughly where it left off.
- 11. Store the generated file `luks.key` in a safe place - you can use it to recover the data if decryption by TPM or passphrase fails for some reason.
+ 4. Store the generated file `luks.key` in a safe place - you can use it to recover the data if decryption by TPM or passphrase fails for some reason. **TODO download the file**
- 12. Reboot and enjoy
+ 5. Reboot and enjoy

 ## Details